synthMoza/sortResearch/README.md

 Slices are used for storing array.
 Benchmarking and testing is done with built-in tools (*testing* package).
 Concurrency is implemented with the help of goroutines and wait groups for synchronization.
 # Benchmarks
 Test data for benchmarking is generated with *Go* and stored in JSON files: arrays of 50000, 200000 and 500000 elements generated with *rand* package.
 All benchmarks are done on AMD Ryzen 5 4600H CPU on Windows 10.

 ## Go
 ![image](results/plots/go.png)
 # Progress
 Project is in early development.

+UPD[24.08.21]

+Data is put in excel table and also MATLAB script draws graphs.
 ## TODO
 - [x] Design table for benchmard data
 - [ ] Export benchmark data to table